alyssavanerelli/grahami/maker/Final filtering/README.md

 - Resources:
   - https://open.oregonstate.education/computationalbiology/chapter/command-line-blast/
 - Important
-  - We will be using `blastn` for nucleotides
+  - We will be using `blastp` for proteins
   - For annie, the output needs to be in format 6: `-outfmt 6`
   - The location of the nucleotide database on amarel: `/projectsc/ccib/shain/blastdb`
-    - We will use the `nt` files (for nucleotide)
+    - We will use the `nr` files (for protein)
 - This step took ~16 hours for me
 - **Output**
-  - The output will be in the slurmout file
-  - Need to copy this file over to our blast folder
+  - Need to have a separate output file than the slurmout (so we can see any errors in the slurmout): use the `-out` flag
   - See information about output table [here](https://www.metagenomics.wiki/tools/blast/blastn-output-format-6)

 <details><summary>blast.sh</summary>